jtorde/drone_racing_gpops/README.md

 [![Optimal Path Planning for a UAV using GPOPS-II](./imgs/environment.png)](https://www.youtube.com/watch?v=-YY_0Ib-o_4 "Optimal Path Planning for a UAV using GPOPS-II")

 ## Citation
-When using this code, please cite the following thesis:
+When using this code, please cite the following thesis ([pdf](https://dspace.mit.edu/handle/1721.1/122420)):

 ```bibtex
 @mastersthesis{tordesillas2019trajectory,